-Type of demand Lawful interception Communications d lata tatistics Government/other public body publishes (1) Government/other p public body publishes (1) Key Note (1) Statistical information related to lawful interception and communications da • The New Zealand Police • The New Zealand Security Intelligence Service • The New Zealand Serious Fraud Office • The New Zealand Customs Service • The New Zealand Government Communications Security Bureau • The New Zealand Inland Revenue Department • The New Zealand Ministry of Social Development • The New Zealand Ministry of Business, Innovation & Employment • The New Zealand Department of Internal Affairs • The New Zealand Ministry for Primary Industries • The New Zealand Financial Markets Authority • The New Zealand Commerce Commission • Coronial Services of New Zealand The statistical information published by the government is currently divided quality of the overall disclosures and the extent of transparency.
+Type of demand Lawful interception Communications data tatistics Government/other public body publishes (1) Government/other public body publishes (1) Key Note (1) Statistical information related to lawful interception and communications data demands issued by agencies and authorities is published by the following organisations: • The New Zealand Police • The New Zealand Security Intelligence Service • The New Zealand Serious Fraud Office • The New Zealand Customs Service • The New Zealand Government Communications Security Bureau • The New Zealand Inland Revenue Department • The New Zealand Ministry of Social Development The New Zealand Ministry of Social Development The New Zealand Ministry of Business, Innovation &amp; Employment The New Zealand Department of Internal Affairs The New Zealand Ministry for Primary Industries The New Zealand Financial Markets Authority The New Zealand Commerce Commission Coronial Services of New Zealand The statistical information published by the government is currently divided across a number of reports issued by different agencies with differing methodologies.
+This approach limits the quality of the overall disclosures and the extent of transparency.